Organized recovery documents and credit rebuild roadmap on executive dark desk, editorial photography

 Bank-tier LOC.
 Score target: 680–720+.
 Standard underwriting process applies.
 The bankruptcy is still visible on the credit report but is now a historical footnote rather than the dominant underwriting signal.

-The most common mistake in post-bankruptcy credit rebuilding is passivity — assuming that time alone does the work.
 Borrowers who open at least one revolving account within 12 months of discharge and maintain it with on-time payments recover to 640+ FICO approximately 18 months faster than those who take no action (Experian Consumer Credit Review, 2023).
-For a detailed walkthrough of the steps involved, see our guide on rebuilding business credit from scratch.

 How Does a Post-Bankruptcy LOC Application Differ From a Standard Application?

-Lenders add a bankruptcy explanation letter requirement and require more recent financial documentation.
-The application process itself is longer, involves more manual underwriting, and often includes a direct conversation with a loan officer rather than algorithmic approval.
+The application process itself is longer and involves more manual underwriting.
+Often you'll speak directly with a loan officer rather than get algorithmic approval.

 Business owner reviewing credit rebuilding strategy with financial advisor in professional office

-Additional documentation requirements for post-bankruptcy LOC applications typically include: 12 months of business bank statements (versus 6 months standard), a current profit-and-loss statement dated within 60 days (versus 90 days standard), proof of discharge documentation, a personal financial statement, and documentation of any trade lines established since discharge.
-Manual underwriting occurs in over 85% of post-bankruptcy LOC applications — which means a human reads the file, and the quality of your explanation and documentation package matters enormously.
+Documentation of any trade lines established since discharge is also required.
+Manual underwriting occurs in over 85% of post-bankruptcy LOC applications: which means a human reads the file, and the quality of your explanation and documentation package matters enormously.

 Quick Check